singlain/TheRealNewWorld/README.md

 - **Sound and atmosphere overhauls**
 - **...and more!**

-# Disclaimer
-Until this modpack reaches full release, there can be changes implemented that will break your worlds.
-Use only for testing / providing feedback.
 ## Make sure to allocate at least 4GB of RAM to your instance!
-### Users with lower-end hardware can experience severe stuttering and server lag during first 10 to 20 minutes of gameplay due to Distant Horizions generating the surrounding chunks!
+### Users with lower-end hardware can experience severe stuttering and server lag during first 10 to 20 minutes of gameplay due to terrain around generating.
+Since the mods in this modpack are quite heavy in terms of the contents of each chunk and entity - this will make chunk load times pretty slow.
+I'll be trying to fix it or at least improve upon it.

 # Balance and Progression Changes